FAQ

 How can I contact my child?

-As a courtesy to our speakers and presenters, and to help our Ambassadors stay engaged with the activities in our curriculum, we strictly limit use of cell phones and ask that all phones be silenced and put away whenever an activity is taking place.
+As a courtesy to our speakers and presenters and to help our Ambassadors stay engaged with the activities in our curriculum, we strictly limit the use of cell phones and ask that all phones be silenced and put away whenever an activity is taking place.

 You can follow along with our Seminar activities on social media: